Feetball – Don’t Get Injured Due to a Foot and Leg Issue

 Podiatry for Soccer Players

-Here at the Australian Orthotic Laboratory we have a Podiatry team who has seen a lot of elite athletes in terms of soccer, NRL, rugby, crossfit, with all types of sports injuries and can help you get to the bottom of your pain.
+Here at the Australian Orthotic Laboratory (AOL) at Dr. Abbie Clinics we have a podiatry team who have seen a lot of elite athletes in terms of soccer, NRL, rugby, cross-fit, with all types of sports injuries and can help you get to the bottom of your pain.

 We have a special interest in biomechanics and are determined to fix the root cause of the problem.